cheqd/cheqd-node/docs/build-and-networks/docker-compose.md

 When connecting using CLI, point path to home directory: `--home node_configs/client`.

-## CLI commands:
+## CLI commands

-See [the reference](https://github.com/cheqd/cheqd-node/tree/f74ec3e0ad08adcf2e4173de80dbd9442edc337e/docs/docs/cosmos-cli.md) to learn about the most common CLI flows.
+See [the cheqd CLI guide](../cheqd-cli/README.md) to learn about the most common CLI flows.